berndporr/dnf_torch/README.md

 # Deep Neuronal Filter (DNF) -- libtorch version

 This is work in progress.
+Works only on CPU at the moment.

 ## Prerequisites Libraries and packages